yichennliu/bwes_translation/README.md

 For SHARE translation verification, German word embeddings (as SRC_MAPPED.EMB) are projected onto English word embeddings (as TRG_MAPPED.EMB).
 For example:

 ```
-python3 translate-de-en.py SRC_MAPPED_de-en.EMB TRG_MAPPED_de-en.EMB demo.csv
+python3 translate-de-en.py SRC_MAPPED_de-en.EMB TRG_MAPPED_de-en.EMB demo.csv results.csv
 ```

-The source and target scores will be printed out in the terminal.
-Scores that are lower than 0.50 will be marked in red, implying the verifiers that they should recheck the human translation.
+The results will be listed in a csv file.
+Target match score that are lower than 0.50 will be flagged (noted as 1), implying the verifiers that they should recheck human translation.